Vespion/docker-automatic-nginx-letsencrypt/README.md

 ## Getting started

-The out-of-the-box setup uses [Lexicon](https://github.com/AnalogJ/lexicon) to perform DNS updates.
-This will work if you use one DNS provider for all the domains you wish to use, and Lexicon supports that provider.
-If that is the case, then getting started is very easy:
+This repository contains configuration for four different methods of obtaining Let's Encrypt certificates:

+ * **`docker-compose.override.generic.yml`** - a generic solution for obtaining
+   certificates using DNS entries.
+You must supply a [Dehydrated](https://github.com/lukas2511/dehydrated) hook that will add and remove DNS entries as needed.
+ * **`docker-compose.override.lexicon.yml`** - uses the
+   [Lexicon](https://github.com/AnalogJ/lexicon) library to perform DNS updates for major cloud DNS providers.
+ * **`docker-compose.override.mydnshost.yml`** - uses the
+   [MyDNSHost](https://mydnshost.co.uk) API to perform DNS updates for domains hosted there
+ * **`docker-compose.override.http.yml`** - performs a HTTP challenge instead of
+   using DNS, saving the response to disk so it can be served by Nginx.

+To get started:

- 1. Copy docker-compose.override.example.yml to docker-compose.override.yml
+ 1. Copy the relevant docker-compose.override.\*.yml file to docker-compose.override.yml
- 2. Change the e-mail address, provider, and provider auth details
+ 2. Change any settings (auth token, staging environment, etc)
  3. Run `docker-compose up -d`

 If you have existing containers with the appropriate labels, the certificates